eoghankealy/excel_project_retail_store_sales/README.md

 ## 📊 Dashboard Insights
 ![Dashboard Preview](Dashboard/dashboard_screenshot.png)

-- Butcher: Highest earning category but trending down
+- Butchers: Highest earning category but trending down

-- Beverage: Growing steadily
+- Beverages: Growing steadily

-- In general the revenue is relatively equally  spread through out the Categories,  Items and time periods
+- In general the revenue is relatively equally  spread throughout the Categories,  Items and time periods

-- Sales are also equally spread throught the different payment options and whether the sale is online or instore
+- Sales are also equally spread throughout the different payment options and whether the sale is online or instore

 ## 💡 Key Takeaways